softwarefactory-project/sf-docs/docs/operator/quickstart.rst

 .. code-block:: bash

-  sfconfig --zuul3-external-gerrit openstack.org#username --zuul3-upstream-jobs
+  sfconfig --zuul-external-gerrit openstack.org#username --zuul-upstream-jobs

 Alternatively you can pre-configure the remote user ssh key and copy the key files to the install server to deploy everything in one shot using this command:

 .. code-block:: bash

-  sfconfig --zuul3-external-gerrit openstack.org#username --zuul3-upstream-jobs --zuul3-ssh-key /path/to/user/private/key
+  sfconfig --zuul-external-gerrit openstack.org#username --zuul-upstream-jobs --zuul-ssh-key /path/to/user/private/key